verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] You got diversity here.
 Not in this room.
 But, generally there is diversity here.
 - [ ] This guy is serious about sleep.
 Let's hit those kpis.
 - [ ] One soap that covers all the realms of the body.
+- [ ] We've got a skin care regime.
+And it is a regime.
+A very oppressive one.